2008–09 KHL season: NHL player transfer

 KHL teams signed several players from the NHL, including Jaromír Jágr, Alexander Radulov, Ray Emery, Sergei Brylin, Ladislav Nagy, Jozef Stümpel, Marcel Hossa, Ben Clymer, Alexei Zhitnik, Bryan Berard and Chris Simon.

 Dispute

 A dispute between the two leagues over some of these signings was supposed to have been resolved by an agreement signed on July 10, whereby each league would honor the contracts of the other, but the signing of Alexander Radulov was made public one day after the agreement (though it was actually signed two days prior to the agreement taking effect), leading to an investigation by the International Ice Hockey Federation.

 Finances

 Ownership

 On a deal dated October 30, Magnitogorsk Iron and Steel Works bought 11.76% of the KHL.

 Salary cap

 The league has implemented a salary cap.

 Economic trouble

-Metallurg Novokuznetsk has so far experienced difficulty financing its operations, largely due to the global financial crisis of 2008.
-Team sponsor Evraz Group is rumoured to be cutting funding.
-There is a possibility the team will cease operations by New Years.
+Metallurg Novokuznetsk experienced difficulty financing its operations due to the Great Recession.
+Team sponsor Evraz Group was rumoured to cut funding.